junaidzeb123/multimodal-rag-system/README.md

 ### Web Interface

 1. Open the app: `streamlit run streamlit_app.py`
+2. **Text Search Mode** (default):
-2. Type your question in the chat input
+   - Type your question in the chat input
-3. View AI-generated answers with sources
+   - View AI-generated answers with sources
+   - Try example queries like "What is the FYP report format?"
+3. **Image Search Mode**:
+   - Switch to "🖼️ Image Search" in the sidebar
+   - Upload an image (PNG, JPG, JPEG, GIF, BMP)
+   - Click "🔍 Search with this image" to find similar visual content
+   - View retrieved documents with similar diagrams, charts, or images
-4. Adjust settings in the sidebar (number of documents, show context, etc.)
+4. Adjust settings in the sidebar:
+   - Number of documents to retrieve (1-10)
+   - Toggle "Show retrieved context"
+   - Toggle "Show sources"

 ### Command Line